Septoria cannabis: Management

 The management associated with Septoria of tomato is very similar to that of Septoria cannabis.
-To avoid this disease, you must eliminate survival structures which are dead and decaying leaves or organic matter around the area which you are growing.
-Sanitation of your growing area can make all of the difference when battling diseases of any nature.
-Many diseases like Septoria thrive in an area that provides excess decaying material, by removing dead leaves you are leaving the disease with less survival structures.
-Since Septoria relies on the proximity of suitable hosts, increasing the spacing of your cannabis plants and rotating crops annually will decrease the likelihood that the disease will move next door.
-The use of fungicides (Bordeaux Mixture, or Daconil 2787) are also applicable when the disease has infected your plants.
-Good practices such as avoiding overhead irrigation, especially before dusk, will decrease the amount of stagnant water on your leaves that can trap windblown conidia spores.
-Eliminating survival structures that ascospores rely on is the most important aspect in disease control for Septoria and this can be accomplished by covering your growing area in mulch or burying/disposing plant debris.
+To avoid this disease, a grower must eliminate survival structures which are dead and decaying leaves or organic matter around the area which you are growing.
+Sanitation of the growing area can make all of the difference when battling diseases of any nature.
+Many diseases like Septoria thrive in an area that provides excess decaying material; by removing dead leaves the pathogen with fewer survival structures.
+Since Septoria relies on the proximity of suitable hosts, increasing the spacing of cannabis plants and rotating crops annually will decrease the likelihood that the disease will move next door.
+The use of fungicides (Bordeaux Mixture, or Daconil 2787) is also applicable when the disease has infected plants.
+Good practices such as avoiding overhead irrigation, especially before dusk, will decrease the amount of stagnant water on leaves that can trap windblown conidia spores.
+Eliminating survival structures that ascospores rely on is the most important aspect in disease control for Septoria and this can be accomplished by covering the growing area in mulch or burying/disposing plant debris.